-Members have a choice of getting their Medicare health care services through original Medicare or through one of the Amerivantage plans we offer.
+Members have a choice of getting their Medicare healthcare services through original Medicare or through one of the Amerivantage plans we offer.
 The Centers for Medicare & Medicaid Services (CMS) mails a copy of the document Medicare & You to Medicare beneficiaries describing Medicare benefits and plan choices every fall.

-Medicare beneficiaries can enroll in Medicare Advantage plans like Amerivantage during certain time periods called election periods.
+Medicare beneficiaries can enroll in Medicare Advantage plans during certain time periods called election periods.
 Five important election periods are:

-- Annual Election Period (AEP): The AEP occurs from October 15-December 7 every year.
+- Annual Election Period (AEP): The AEP occurs from October 15 to December 7 every year.
 Medicare beneficiaries can enroll into or disenroll from a Medicare Advantage plan during this time.
 The effective date of the change is January 1 of the following year. - Medicare Advantage Disenrollment Period (MADP): During the MADP, Medicare beneficiaries have the opportunity to disenroll from a Medicare Advantage plan and return to original Medicare.
 If they choose to return to original Medicare, they have the option of enrolling into a stand-alone prescription drug plan, which Amerigroup does not offer.
-The time frame for this election period is January 1-February 14 of each year. - Initial Coverage Election Period (ICEP): When a person first becomes eligible for Medicare Part A and enrolls in Medicare Part B, he or she has a seven-month period to enroll in a Medicare Advantage plan.
+The time frame for this election period is January 1 to February 14 of each year. - Initial Coverage Election Period (ICEP): When a person first becomes eligible for Medicare Part A and enrolls in Medicare Part B, they have a seven-month period to enroll in a Medicare Advantage plan.
 This usually happens around the person's 65th birthday. - Initial Enrollment Period for Part D (IEP): This is the period when an individual is first eligible to enroll in a Part D plan.
-An individual is eligible to enroll in a Part D plan when he or she is entitled to Part A or is enrolled in Part B and permanently resides in the service area of the plan.
-Generally, individuals will have an IEP that is the same period as the Initial Enrollment Period for Medicare Part B, a seven-month period that begins three months before the month the individual meets the eligibility requirements for Part B and ends three months after the month of eligibility. - Special Election Period (SEP): CMS has identified several circumstances under which a person may change Medicare options outside of the annual or initial enrollment periods.
-For example, Medicare beneficiaries who are also eligible for Medicaid can enroll in or disenroll from Medicare Advantage plans throughout the year.
+An individual is eligible to enroll in a Part D plan when they are entitled to Part A or is enrolled in Part B and permanently resides in the service area of the plan.
+Generally, individuals will have an IEP that is the same period as the Initial Enrollment Period for Medicare Part B, a seven-month period that begins three months before the month the individual meets the eligibility requirements for Part B and ends three months after the month of eligibility. - Special Election Period: - CMS has identified several circumstances under which a person may change Medicare options outside of the annual or initial enrollment periods.
+For example, there is an SEP for individuals who have Medicare Part A and Part B and receive any type of assistance from the Medicaid program.
+This includes both "full benefit" dual eligible individuals as well as individuals often referred to as "partial duals" who receive cost sharing assistance under Medicaid (for example, QMB-only, SLMB-only, etc.) and individuals who qualify for low income subsidy, but who do not receive Medicaid benefits. - This SEP begins the month the individual becomes dually-eligible and exists as long as they receive Medicaid benefits; however, there are limits in how often it can be used.
+This SEP allows an individual to enroll in, or disenroll from, an MA plan once per calendar quarter during the first nine months of the year.
+This SEP can be used once during each of the following time periods: - January March, - April June, and - July September.